Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2023#issuecomment-2640720257) in [crewAIInc/crewAI] on 2025-02-06.
-  > *AI Summary: @Vidit-Ostwal has suggested that `reset_memory_command` might be causing the issue since it initializes `short_term_memory` and `entity_memory` differently than in `crew.py`.
-While `reset_memory_command` may work for `long_term_memory` and `knowledge_memory`, it may not function properly if custom initialization is used for any memory.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue may be caused by a discrepancy between how `reset_memory_command` initializes `short_term_memory` and `entity_memory` from the CLI and how they are initialized within `crew.py`.
+While the command works for `long_term_memory` and `knowledge_memory`, which do not require arguments, it may not function properly if custom initialization*
 - [Commented](https://github.com/explodinggradients/ragas/pull/1880#issuecomment-2634875873) in [explodinggradients/ragas] on 2025-02-04.
-  > *AI Summary: @Vidit-Ostwal has suggested coordinating with @sahusiddharth to resolve any potential conflicts.*
+  > *AI Summary: @Vidit-Ostwal has suggested coordinating with @sahusiddharth to resolve conflicts.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/1985#issuecomment-2634692022) in [crewAIInc/crewAI] on 2025-02-04.
-  > *AI Summary: @Vidit-Ostwal has suggested that @bhancockio review the provided code and offer their thoughts.
-Additionally, @Vidit-Ostwal has requested feedback on whether this functionality enhances the user experience.*
+  > *AI Summary: @Vidit-Ostwal has suggested reviewing the provided code and sharing opinions on its quality.
+Additionally, they have asked whether the implemented functionality enhances user experience.*
 - [Commented](https://github.com/explodinggradients/ragas/pull/1880#issuecomment-2634530854) in [explodinggradients/ragas] on 2025-02-04.
-  > *AI Summary: @Vidit-Ostwal has suggested checking if the issue is caused by a previous unit test PR authored by @sahusiddharth.*
+  > *AI Summary: @Vidit-Ostwal has suggested that you verify if the issue is related to the recent unit test PR you made.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2025#issuecomment-2631615412) in [crewAIInc/crewAI] on 2025-02-03.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing more details about a specific concern they have because they are not able to understand it.
-They believe that "This" should work in their opinion, but they request more clarity on the matter.*
+  > *AI Summary: @Vidit-Ostwal has suggested that it would be helpful to provide more information about the issue, as they are currently unable to understand the problem.
+They believe that the suggested solution should work as intended.*
 - [Commented](https://github.com/explodinggradients/ragas/issues/1868#issuecomment-2629482947) in [explodinggradients/ragas] on 2025-02-02.
-  > *AI Summary: @Vidit-Ostwal has requested clarification from @jjmachan and @dosu on the correctness of the proposed solution.
-It is unclear what the suggested solution entails as the comment does not provide specific details or context.*
+  > *AI Summary: @Vidit-Ostwal has requested feedback on a proposed solution.
+The commenter seeks confirmation from @jjmachan and @dosu regarding the accuracy of the solution but does not provide further context or details.*
 - [Commented](https://github.com/Lightning-AI/torchmetrics/issues/2920#issuecomment-2629456251) in [Lightning-AI/torchmetrics] on 2025-02-02.
-  > *AI Summary: @Vidit-Ostwal has suggested that the unexpected behavior is likely caused by a specific condition in the provided code snippet.
-This condition checks if the variance of two variables (`var_x` and `var_y`) is below a threshold (`bound`), which can lead to instability in calculations.
-They observed this issue in a specific*
+  > *AI Summary: @Vidit-Ostwal has suggested that the unexpected behavior may be specific to the input tensors used.
+They have checked with different tensors and observed expected results, including `nan` when expected.
+The particular condition in the provided code snippet checks for variance close to zero, which could lead to instability in the*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/1977#issuecomment-2629395843) in [crewAIInc/crewAI] on 2025-02-02.
-  > *AI Summary: @Vidit-Ostwal has suggested modifying the code in `task 2` to address an error caused by attempting to access the `detail` parameter before it has been initialized.
-They propose removing the explicit parameter setting and instead using the output of `task 1` as input for `task 2`, ensuring that the necessary*
+  > *AI Summary: @Vidit-Ostwal has suggested modifying the code to address the error raised due to the absence of the `detail` parameter.
+They propose defining `task 2` without specifying the parameters and instead relying on the output of `task 1`, which should provide the necessary inputs.
+This approach eliminates the need to explicitly*
 - [Commented](https://github.com/explodinggradients/ragas/pull/1880#issuecomment-2629385607) in [explodinggradients/ragas] on 2025-02-02.
-  > *AI Summary: @Vidit-Ostwal has suggested updating the traces functionality to adopt the `{prompt_number} : {trace}` format.
-Under this format, each trace will be assigned a unique prompt number and will be represented as a key-value pair.
-The key will be the assigned number, while the value will be the trace itself.*
+  > *AI Summary: @Vidit-Ostwal has suggested updating the traces functionality to include `{prompt_number} : {trace}` formatting.
+The new traces will resemble a more descriptive format, such as `{'prompt_1': {'name': 'claim_decomposition_prompt', 'input': ClaimDecompositionInput(response='Eiffel tower is in Paris'), 'output': ClaimDecompositionOutput(claims=['Eiffel tower is in Paris.'])}}`.
+This enhanced formatting provides a more organized and comprehensive representation of*
 - [Commented](https://github.com/explodinggradients/ragas/issues/1871#issuecomment-2628965465) in [explodinggradients/ragas] on 2025-02-01.
-  > *AI Summary: @Vidit-Ostwal has suggested a modification to the proposed solution, based on user perspective, for easier understanding of the flow.
-Implementation-wise, it is considered easy. @jjmachan is requested to provide their opinion on the suggested solution.
-If approved, the PR will be updated accordingly.*
+  > *AI Summary: @Vidit-Ostwal suggests that from a user perspective, separating into separate sections will enhance comprehension of the flow.
+From an implementation standpoint, they believe it should be straightforward to implement.
+They request @jjmachan's input to confirm alignment and indicate their willingness to update the PR with the suggested modification upon approval.*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a change to the document at the following link: https://docs.crewai.com/concepts/memory The comment highlights that throughout the provided code examples in the document, the embedder parameter takes the input of 'model' instead of 'model_name', and this should be corrected to 'model_name'.
-This issue is present in the following*
+  > *AI Summary: @Vidit-Ostwal has suggested addressing an issue in the documentation for CrewAI's Memory concept.
+The documentation refers to an incorrect parameter name, "model," instead of the correct parameter name, "model_name."
+Specific examples of this error are provided in the comment for Azure OpenAI Embeddings, Google AI Embeddings, Vertex AI Embeddings, and*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested a new feature to add JSON format to the `output_log_file` for better parsability and analysis.
-This addition partially addresses issue #1970. @Vidit-Ostwal expresses willingness to contribute a pull request for this enhancement.*
+  > *AI Summary: @Vidit-Ostwal has suggested converting the output_log_file from .txt format to JSON format for easier parsing and analysis.
+This change would also partially address issue #1970. @Vidit-Ostwal is willing to contribute a pull request for this feature.*
 - Raised an [issue](https://github.com/browser-use/browser-use/issues/407) in [browser-use/browser-use]: Use of use_vision while defining agent (2025-01-26).
-  > *AI Summary: @Vidit-Ostwal has suggested that the purpose of setting `use_vision` to `True` when defining an agent is unclear.
-They question whether screenshots are processed by the multimodal LLM or if scraping elements and making decisions based on those elements still occur.
-Additionally, they have not noticed any significant differences in output*
+  > *AI Summary: @Vidit-Ostwal has suggested an inquiry regarding the `use_vision` parameter in agent definition.
+They question its functionality when set to `True`.
+Specifically, they ask if screenshots are processed differently by the multimodal LLM or if the agent still relies primarily on scraping elements for decision-making.
+Additionally, they express concern about whether*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving the reset memories issue reported in #2023.
-Additionally, they propose:

-1. Eliminating the CLI command for memory reset
+  > *AI Summary: @Vidit-Ostwal has suggested fixing the reset memories issue reported in #2023.
+Additionally, they propose removing the CLI command used to reset memories and updating the documentation.
+However, they seek confirmation that their solution aligns with the project's requirements before implementing these changes.*
-2. Implementing documentation updates

-They are willing to make these changes if the suggested solution is aligned with the project's goals.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a commit that addresses the documentation issue outlined in issue #2030.
-This commit resolves the problem by making the necessary documentation updates and improvements.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue reported in issue #2030.
+The documentation issue involved incorrect details in the instructions of the repository.
+This fix resolves the issue by updating the documentation with the correct instructions.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file.
-By setting output_log_file to True or providing a file name and enabling save_as_json, users can now save logs in a JSON format.
-The resulting JSON file will contain an array of JSON events, enabling easy parsing and manipulation.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding support for saving logs in a JSON format.
+This feature can be enabled by setting `output_log_file` to `True` or a file name and `save_as_json` to `True` while initializing the crew.
+The generated JSON file will consist of an array of JSON events, facilitating easy parsing and*
 - Opened a [PR](https://github.com/explodinggradients/ragas/pull/1880) in [explodinggradients/ragas]: Changed the parse_run_traces to include last 4 letters of run_id (2025-01-25).
-  > *AI Summary: @Vidit-Ostwal has suggested a change to the parse_run_traces function, to include the last 4 letters of the run_id of the trace.
-This modification results in a unique key for every call, resolving the issue of potential duplicate keys.
-The change has been implemented in pull request #1871.*
+  > *AI Summary: @Vidit-Ostwal has suggested altering the parse_run_traces function to generate a unique key for each call.
+This is accomplished by incorporating the final four characters of the trace's run_id into the key.
+This modification ensures a distinct identifier for every function invocation.*
 - Opened a [PR](https://github.com/explodinggradients/ragas/pull/1879) in [explodinggradients/ragas]: Change the validate_samples functionality (2025-01-24).
-  > *AI Summary: @Vidit-Ostwal has suggested modifying the validate_samples functionality to include information about the specific indexed sample causing any issues encountered during validation.
-This enhancement provides more detailed feedback and facilitates quicker troubleshooting and resolution of validation errors.*
+  > *AI Summary: @Vidit-Ostwal has suggested modifying the validate_samples functionality to include identifying the specific indexed sample causing any issues.
+This modification enhances the functionality by providing more precise problem identification during validation.*

 ## ⭐ Starred Repositories
 - Starred [langfuse/langfuse](https://github.com/langfuse/langfuse) on 2025-02-04.